TonyHong15/Food-Calories-Tracker/README.md

  * Provide a high-level description of your application and it's value from an end-user's perspective
  * What is the problem you're trying to solve?
  * Is there any context required to understand **why** the application solves this problem?

+ Answer : The motivation behind our web application is to enable users to take control of their diet.
+Our web app allows users to keep track of the foods they’re eating and logs the amount of calories they consume on a daily basis.
+Our web app will also inform users on their progress for the day so they can keep themselves in check.
+We came up with these ideas because people tend to overeat or undereat based on their requirements; as they often don't have the proper tools to keep track of their intake.

 ## Key Features
  * Described the key features in the application that the user can access